drpcorg/drpc-client/README.md

 # DRPC SDK

 Client-side library for working with DRPC (drpc.org).
 It's responsibility to communicate with DRPC and also to check provided signatures for response data, validating data authenticity.
+Supports node and browser.

 ## Installation